Stefanía Aradillas: College career

+Professional career

+In January 2024, Aradillas joined the softball section of the Diablos Rojos del México.

 International career

 Aradillas represented Team Mexico at the 2015 and 2017 World Cup of Softball.
 During the Olympic Qualifier, Aradillas helped Mexico qualify for the Olympics for the first time in team history with a 2–1 victory over Canada on August 31, 2019.
 She represented Team Mexico at the 2020 Summer Olympics, where she was the only Mexican native on the Olympic team.

+She represented Mexico at the 2023 Central American and Caribbean Games and won a bronze medal.